-Every undergraduate student is allocated a Personal Tutor.
-Personal tutors have an important role within the overall framework for supporting students and their personal development at the University.
-The role is crucial in helping students to take ownership of their personal development planning (PDP), to make effective use of the resources and opportunities provided by the University and to assimilate learning that is acquired across the whole of the student experience.
+Every student is allocated a Personal Tutor.
+Personal Tutors have an important role within the overall framework for supporting students and their personal development at the University.
+The role is crucial in helping students to identify where they might find support, how and where to seek advice and how to approach support to maximise their student experience.

-The Personal Tutor should provide a first point of contact between student and institute (or constituent departments/schools), be available for consultation at reasonable times, and where appropriate refer the student for specialised advice.
+The Personal Tutor should provide a regular point of contact between student and academic department, subject or institute.
+Tutors will be available for consultation at reasonable times by appointment, and able to refer students for specialised advice elsewhere in the University.